Skip to main content

 The backup id has the following format: <backup-manager-service-instance-id>-<timestamp>.

 The <backup-manager-service-instance-id> is generated by the a9s Backup Manager to identify the instance.
-In order to identify the correct base backup to use when recovering an instance we need to find out the instance id on the a9s Backup Manager.
+In order to identify the correct base backup to use when recovering an instance we need to find out the Service Instance ID on the a9s Backup Manager.

-Note: The service instance ID generated by the a9s Backup Manager is not the same used by Cloud Foundry to identify the instance.
+The Service Instance ID generated by the a9s Backup Manager is not the same as the one used by Cloud Foundry to identify the Service Instance.

 Using the a9s Backup Manager API